goauthentik/authentik/website/blog/2024-02-20-release-2024-2-is-here/item.md

 ## More new functionality, DX, and UX enhancements

-Release 2024.2 contains even more; these additional enhancements will make running and operating authentik even more valuable, no matter your role.
+Release 2024.2 contains even more; the following additional enhancements will make running and operating authentik even more valuable, no matter your role.

 -   **AWS S3 file storage**